 Paths have happened to diverge, for word sense and etymology.
 Today, we derive the words equal as well as adequate from the Latin aequus.
 In practice, adequate remuneration may not mean equal money, and equal money might be inadequate for jobs of different specifics.

 We derive the form of the word people from the Latin populus.
-However, the sense of Latin populus did not connote nationality, in ancient times.
+However, the sense of Latin populus did not connote nationality or citizenship, in ancient times.
 The word often referred to laying waste or degrading.

 Ancient Romans did not have much sentiment for nationality.
-Their culture favored status, and that beyond rights.
-The Roman :civitas: gave origin to the word civilian, but the sense was inseparable from the :city: of Rome.
+Their culture favored status, and that beyond people’s rights.
+The Roman civitas gave origin to the word civilian, but the sense was inseparable from the city of Rome.

 Out of many, one;